xmatters/xm-labs-sematext-integration/README.md

 - Each Output added in Step 2 will need to be mapped to a value in your payload.
 This takes the incoming values from Sematext and sets the xMatters properties to hold these values.

 Example: _output['New Output'] = payload['Another value'];_

+    output['New Output'] - this is an output added in step 2.
+The output name is "New Output" payload['Another value'] - this is a value in your payload with the key "Another value" sent to xMatters from Sematext.

 <kbd>
     <img src="/media/edit_script.png">